 This article first appeared on EWN : Another fuel price hike on the horizon - AA

-The Health Department says the fatalities have pushed the death toll to 53, 887 since the beginning of the pandemic.Read More
+The Health Department says these infections have pushed the caseload to 1, 571, 348 since the beginning of the pandemic.Read More